bartoszbartosik/git-training/ReadMe.md

 ### Before committing

-If the file was removed using the `git rm` command, it cannot be retrieved using the way below:
+If the file was simply removed from the project's working tree, it can be recovered using the commands below:

 ```
 git rm index.html
 git checkout -- index.html
 ```

-instead, a `git reset` command has to be used in order to unstage a change done by `git rm` command:
+If the file was removed using the `git rm` command, it cannot be retrieved using the way above.
+Instead, a `git reset` command has to be used in order to unstage a change done by `git rm` command:

 ```
 git reset HEAD index.html